Hesperian Health Guides

 Medicines come in different forms:

-• Tablets, pills, capsules, and liquids are usually taken by mouth.
+• Tablets, pills, capsules, liquids, and syrups are usually taken by mouth.
 Sometimes they may need to be inserted in the vagina or rectum.

 • Inserts (suppositories, pessaries) are put into the vagina or the rectum.

-• Injections are given with a needle — into a large muscle (IM), under the skin (intradermal or subcutaneous injection), or into the blood (IV).
+• Injections are given with a needle — into a large muscle (intramuscular injection, IM), under the skin (intradermal or subcutaneous injection), or into the vein (intravenous injection, IV).

-• Creams, ointments, or salves that contain medicine are applied directly to the skin or in the vagina.
+• Creams, ointments, or salves that contain medicine are put directly on the skin or in the vagina.

-In this book, we use pictures to show how a medicine should be given.
+In this book, we use pictures to show how a medicine is given.

 a hand holding a syringe.